I was still shaken by what I had just heard.

 Of course, one is confronted again and again with intolerant opinions.
 Here, however, it was this elemental force of emotions that spurred the speaker: "Our faith is the only true, true one.
 Everyone else is a work of evil and must be fought, eradicated.
 Only then will we find rest when all believe the true. "

-"There are many reasons," he replied, "a very important one will be the society in which you grew up.
+"There are many reasons," I replied, "a very important one will be the society in which you grew up.
 Maybe intolerance was taught; that everything that does not live up to its value system is wrong.
 And must be converted or extinguished.

 These people do not even want to find out the values that prevail in other societies in order to understand.
 They only see their own.